apache/flink-web/contribute-code.md

 ### Exceptions and error messages
 {:.no_toc}

 - **Exception swallowing**.
 Do not swallow exceptions and print the stacktrace.
-Instead check how exceptions are handled in similar situations.
+Instead check how exceptions are handled by similar classes.

 - **Meaningful error messages**.
 Give meaningful exception messages.
 Try to imagine why an exception could be thrown (what a user did wrong) and give a message that will help a user to resolve the problem.